Lakshmi0529/Machine-Learning-for-Finance/README.md

 This project demonstrates how linear regression can be applied to real-world financial data for predictive analysis, a common task in FP&A.

-For this project I used the E-commerce Customers dataset, which contains information about customers' interactions with an e-commerce platform, including:
+For this project I used the E-commerce Customers dataset from Kaggle, which contains information about customers' interactions with an e-commerce platform, including:

 Avg.
 Session Length: Average session length in minutes